 If you or a loved one has sustained a brain injury as a consequence of another party’s intentional harm or negligence, Florida law entitles you to seek compensation for losses incurred by suing for damages.
 No amount of money will undo a brain injury, but money can help pay for the costs associated with a brain injury and enable the victim to get the care that he or she needs.
 Additionally, a settlement or verdict in your favor can help place or keep your family on firm financial ground.

-An experienced Orlando brain injury lawyer who understands the nuances of brain injury claims can help you and your family through this challenging time.
-If you live in the Greater Orlando Area, contact the qualified legal team of brain injury lawyers at Michael T. Gibson, P.A., at (407) 490-1271 for a free case review to learn how we can assist you in the wake of a traumatic brain injury.
+An experienced Orlando personal injury lawyer who understands the nuances of brain injury claims can help you and your family through this challenging time.
+If you live in the Greater Orlando Area, contact the qualified legal team of brain injury lawyers at Michael T. Gibson, P.A., Auto Justice Attorney at (407) 490-1271 to learn how we can assist you in the wake of a traumatic brain injury.

 About Michael T. Gibson

-The experienced legal team at Michael T. Gibson, P.A., has been helping accident injury victims, including those who have suffered brain injuries, recover compensation for their injuries for more than a decade.
-With skills in the negotiation, settlement, and litigation of personal injury claims, Michael T. Gibson, P.A.’s team of lawyers have recovered millions of dollars of damages for our clients.
+The experienced legal team at Michael T. Gibson, P.A., Auto Justice Attorney has been helping accident injury victims, including those who have suffered brain injuries, recover compensation for their injuries for more than a decade.
+With skills in the negotiation, settlement, and litigation of Orlando personal injury accident claims, Michael T. Gibson, P.A., Auto Justice Attorney’s team of lawyers have recovered millions of dollars of damages for our clients.
 Our firm’s passionate commitment to helping our clients includes recent settlements and verdicts for the plaintiff, ranging from $100,000 to $4 million.
 We cannot guarantee an outcome for your brain injury claim, as each case has different characteristics that can add to or detract from the value of the claim; however, we will diligently advocate for you and aggressively pursue the best results given your circumstances.
 We remain dedicated to attaining the best possible outcome for all of our clients.

 What Are Traumatic Brain Injuries